EFFORCE (WOZX) Market Capitalization Reaches $58.66 Million - News Break

 EFFORCE (WOZX) Market Capitalization Reaches $58.66 Million

-EFFORCE (CURRENCY:WOZX) traded down 1.8% against the US dollar during the 1-day period ending at 23:00 PM ET on June 12th.
-One EFFORCE coin can now be purchased for approximately $0.59 or 0.00001691 BTC on major cryptocurrency exchanges.
-During the last week, EFFORCE has traded 17.7% lower against the US dollar.
-EFFORCE has a total market cap of $58.66 million and approximately $5.25 million worth of EFFORCE was traded on exchanges in the last day.slatersentinel.com
+EFFORCE (CURRENCY:WOZX) traded down 1.8% against the US dollar during the one day period ending at 23:00 PM Eastern on June 12th.
+EFFORCE has a market capitalization of $58.66 million and approximately $5.25 million worth of EFFORCE was traded on exchanges in the last 24 hours.
+One EFFORCE coin can now be bought for about $0.59 or 0.00001691 BTC on cryptocurrency exchanges.
+During the last seven days, EFFORCE has traded down 17.7% against the US dollar.rivertonroll.com